dartmouth/project-demetrios/README.md

 ## Acknowledgements

-Project Demetrios is supported by the **Neukom Institute, Dartmouth College**.
+Project Demetrios is supported by the **Neukom Institute for Computational Science, Dartmouth College**.
 Development was carried out by [Atanas G. Iliev](https://github.com/atanasgiliev) with support from the project team.

 The detection tools make use of [Pyodide](https://pyodide.org), an open-source project maintained by the Pyodide contributors.